-• Storm drains, manholes, and waterways shall be adequately protected from runoff (via the use of damns, dykes, covers, etc) during any contractor activity that involves liquids or chemical runoffs.

-PCBs (Polychlorinated Biphenyls)

-- Buildings constructed or remodeled prior to 1980 are at a high risk for containing PCBs in common construction materials, such as caulking, light ballasts, electrical equipment, hydraulic fluids, plasticizers, and more. - The Contractor shall report any suspected PCB containing materials to the UNC Charlotte Project Manager (UPM) immediately upon discovery.
-Work on such material shall halt until lab testing can verify the presence of PCBs and, if needed, abatement can occur. - PCB containing materials that are less than 50ppm PCBs and not actively leaking (such as fluorescent light ballasts) can be disposed of in standard construction waste.
-Leaking materials, or materials with greater than 50ppm PCBs, must be disposed of as hazardous waste in accordance to EPA guidelines.

-Miscellaneous Additional Safety Rules

-- Contractor must abide by all posted signage. - Vehicle keys, including keys to lifts, booms, and mobile elevated work platforms, must be properly secured while the vehicle is not in use. - Immediately report unsafe acts or conditions affecting UNC Charlotte to your supervisor, UNC Charlotte Planning Design and Construction, Environmental Health and Safety, or Campus Police.
+- 2. Storm drains, manholes, and waterways shall be adequately protected from runoff (via the use of damns, dykes, covers, etc.) during any contractor activity that involves liquids or chemical runoffs. - V. PCBs (Polychlorinated Biphenyls) - 1.
+Buildings constructed or remodeled prior to 1980 are at a high risk for containing PCBs in common construction materials, such as caulking, light ballasts, electrical equipment, hydraulic fluids, plasticizers, and more. - 2.
+The Contractor shall report any suspected PCB containing materials to the UPM immediately upon discovery.
+Work on such material shall halt until lab testing can verify the presence of PCBs and, if needed, abatement can occur. - 3.
+PCB containing materials that are less than 50ppm PCBs and not actively leaking (such as fluorescent light ballasts) can be disposed of in standard construction waste.
+Leaking materials, or materials with greater than 50ppm PCBs, must be disposed of as hazardous waste in accordance with EPA guidelines. - W. Miscellaneous Additional Safety Rules - 1.
+Contractor must abide by all posted signage. - 2.
+Vehicle keys, including keys to lifts, booms, and mobile elevated work platforms, must be properly secured while the vehicle is not in use. - 3.
+Immediately report unsafe acts or conditions affecting UNC Charlotte to your supervisor, UNC Charlotte Planning Design and Construction, EHS or Campus Police.